gpiozero/gpiozero/docs/migrating_from_rpigpio.rst

 :class:`OutputDevice` is the base class for output devices, and can be used in a similar way to output devices in RPi.GPIO.

-See a full list of supported :ref:`api_output`.
+See a full list of supported :doc:`api_output`.
 Other output devices have similar property and method names.
 There is commonality in naming at base level, such as :attr:`OutputDevice.is_active`, which is aliased in a device class, such as :attr:`LED.is_lit`.